 - Seafood—You can use any fresh, frozen, or thawed frozen seafood you like or have on hand.

-- 35% Whipping Cream—you can swap in 18% coffee cream or even 10% blend (also called half and half) for the whipping cream.
+- 35% Whipping Cream—You can substitute 18% coffee cream or 10% blend (also called half and half) for the whipping cream.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-STEP 1—dry the scallops between sheets of paper towel.
-Cook the bacon in a heavy bottomed pot over medium-high heat until it’s almost crisp.
-Use a slotted spoon to transfer it to a paper towel-lined plate and set aside.
+STEP 1—Dry the scallops between sheets of paper towel.
+Cook the bacon in a heavy-bottomed pot over medium-high heat until it’s almost crisp.

-STEP 2—keep the bacon grease hot over medium-high heat.
-Use tongs to place the scallops in the pot.
-Cook until golden, about 2 to 3 minutes per side.
-Remove the scallops from the pot and set aside.
+STEP 2—Cook the dried scallops in the hot bacon grease until golden.
+Remove the scallops from the pot and set them aside.

-STEP 3—add the water, potatoes, carrots, and half of the salt to the pot.
-Use a wooden spoon to scrape up any stuck on bits from the bottom of the pot.
-Bring the water to a boil, then reduce the heat and simmer until the vegetables are tender.
+STEP 3—Add the water, potatoes, carrots, and half of the salt to the pot.
+Bring to a boil, reduce the heat, and simmer until the vegetables are tender.

 🗣Expert Tips